Segal's axioms and bootstrap for Liouville Theory: Proof of the Ward identity

-Again, the numbering will be used to compare with \eqref{Cterms}.
-Also, to establish this formula, we can regularize the SET-insertion $T(u_\ell)$, differentiate it, then use Gaussian integration by parts and then pass to the limit as $\epsilon\to 0$.
+Again, the numbering will be used to compare with the $C$ terms.
+Also, to establish this formula, we regularise the SET-insertion $T(u_\ell)$, differentiate it, then use Gaussian integration by parts and then pass to the limit as $\epsilon\to 0$.
 Notice that the convergence of all these terms is obvious as the variables $u_\ell$ for $\ell=1,\dots,k-1$ belong to $U_t$.
 The same strategy can be applied to establish that

 is the sum of a metric dependent term which is